 However, I know I need a strong partner to achieve my goal.
 I am talking to various consulting firms and corporations that see a value in my Framework and have a similar passion to build the eco-system.

 In terms of the market, I would like to continue to expand globally.
 So far I have clients in four countries.
 There is a huge demand for disciplined innovation process in Europe and Asia-Pacific.

 Innovation education is becoming a formal study program in so many countries.
 In fact, according to an InnovationManagement.se article, “Top 10 Masters in Innovation Management Worldwide,” the top 10 graduate programs in innovation are all outside the U.S. I am in conversation with a few universities in Connecticut about creating a graduate program in innovation.

-IDH: You are involved in Connecticut’s entrepreneurial ecosystem in several ways.
-Explain your involvement and how you feel the entrepreneurial ecosystem is helping to shape your startup.
+NAN: You are involved in Connecticut’s entrepreneurial ecosystem in several ways.
+Explain your involvement and how you feel these resources are helping to shape your startup.

 However, I must say that there is not enough startup-related support activity in our state.
 We have a long way to go.
 I get lot of value from platforms such as Nerac and reSET.

 In Connecticut, we need to realize that the opportunity is larger than we all can support.
 We should collectively focus on building an inclusive platform, where we truly support innovation and progressive ideas by developing talent and knowledge, building assets and retaining businesses, and strengthening the supply chain of innovation for our key industries—aerospace, pharma, and insurance.